Dadangdut33/Speech-Translate/README.md

 1. Create your virtual environment by running `python -m venv venv`
 2. Activate your virtual environment by running `source venv/bin/activate`
-3. Install all the dependencies needed by running the [`devSetup.py`](./devSetup.py) located in **root directory** or install the packages yourself by running `pip install -r requirements.txt`
+3. Install all the dependencies needed by running the [`devSetup.py`](./devSetup.py) located in **root directory** or install the packages yourself by running `pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu118` if you are using GPU or `pip install -r requirements.txt` if you are using CPU.
 4. Make sure to have ffmpeg installed and added to your PATH
 5. Get to root directory and Run the script by typing `python Main.py`

 ## Using GPU

 > **Note** \
-> This process could be handled automatically by running [devSetup.py](./devSetup.py)
+> The `--extra-index-url` here might not be up to date, so you can check the latest version of pytorch [here](https://pytorch.org/get-started/locally/).
+You can also check the available version of pytorch [here](https://download.pytorch.org/whl/torch_stable.html).

-To use GPU you first need to uninstall `torch` then you can go to [pytorch official website](https://pytorch.org/) to install the correct version of `pytorch` with GPU compatibily for your system.
+Make sure that you add `--extra-index-url https://download.pytorch.org/whl/cu118` when installing the dependencies if you want to use GPU for pytorch.

 ## Running the app